zahrag/SLOPE-KP/README.md

 **Figure 7**: The first row displays original images of 10 birds from the YouTubeVos and Davis video sequences.
             The second row presents image patches cropped using the bounding box dimensions predicted by the LWL tracker.
-            The third and fourth rows show reconstructed textures and masks obtained using a 3D object reconstruction model, where keypoint correspondences are used to predict the camera poses capturing the images.
+            The third and fourth rows show reconstructed textures and masks obtained using our 3D object reconstruction model, where keypoint correspondences are used to predict the camera poses capturing the images.